 If you have any questions feel free to comment below or email me [firstname.lastname@example.org].
 I love to hear from y’all 💕.

-Find me on Instagram here: @DeliveringMotherhood if you haven’t already!
+Find me on Instagram here: @DeliveringMotherhood if you haven’t already and make sure to grab my free hospital bag checklist at sarahviebrock.com/checklist!
 Planning to share a fun video on this birth story over on my insta soon ❤️.